 I was paired with a lovely, knowledgeable befriender who was also training to be a therapist at the time, so had great skills in supporting people with mental health difficulties.
 We had contact twice a week to both see how I was and listen to all that I shared with her.

 Sometimes it’s difficult to express how we’re feeling verbally, or accurately put the words together when feeling on the spot in face-to-face conversations.

 I found it much easier with befriending – I had the luxury of time to write what I was experiencing and really think about what I was saying.

-I often find myself being given really valuable advice verbally that I can never remember when it’s most needed so it was also great to have a response that I could keep and refer to safely in my inbox!
+I often find myself being given really valuable advice verbally that I can never remember when it’s most needed so it was also great to have a response that I could keep and refer back to safely in my inbox!

 I don’t know about you, but I often find it easier to confide in people I don’t know.

 If you can speak to someone who has no emotional investment in your situation, you can often get the most unbiased, honest advice from them – another big bonus with befriending.

 Tough conversations can be even harder when we broach them with our loved ones as conflicts can stem from differences in opinion very easily.
 That’s why having a befriender with no involvement in our situation is so valuable.